HadoopGenomics/SeqPig/README.txt

     pig -param inputfile=input.bam -param outputfile=input.pileup -param pparallel=1 ${SEQPIG_HOME}/scripts/pileup.pig

+   There are two optional parameters for pileup.pig: min_map_qual and min_base_qual (both with default value 0) that filter out reads with either insufficient map quality or base qualities.
+Their values can be set the same way as the other parameters above.

   For more examples see also the wiki of two past COST hackathons:

   http://seqahead.cs.tu-dortmund.de/meetings:fastqpigscripting